Does Kratom Interact With Vardenafil (Levitra)?

-It should never be considered completely “safe” to combine compounds that already carry a certain level of risk by themselves — as kratom and vardenafil do.
+It should never be considered completely “safe” to combine compounds that already carry a certain level of risk alone — as kratom and vardenafil do.

 However, if both these drugs are taken responsibly and no contraindication is present, the risk is low to moderate.
-Since there are too many factors, it’s best to ask your doctor to make sure you’re clear to use both.
+Since there are too many factors, it’s best to ask your doctor to ensure you’re clear about using both.
 That simple step can save a lot of headaches (or worse).

 - Hanapi, N. A., Ismail, S., & Mansor, S. M. (2013).
 Inhibitory effect of mitragynine on human cytochrome P450 enzyme activities.
 Pharmacognosy research, 5(4), 241.